makeco-labs/db-cli/README.md

 # DB CLI Tools

-A collection of powerful database management tools that extend drizzle-kit with additional commands for streamlined database workflows.
+A powerful database management tool that extend drizzle-kit with additional commands for streamlined database workflows.

 ## Packages